Copyright & Policy

 5) Prohibited content

-• Copyright-infringing files (audio, video, software, images, text) without authorization or license.
+• Copyright-infringing files without authorization or license.

 6) Detection & screening

-• Automated screening: Hash/fingerprint checks against internal and external blocklists.
+• Automated screening: Hash/fingerprint checks against blocklists.

 9) Takedown notices (how to report)

 Rights holders and users can report abuse at /abuse.
 Include direct URLs or file IDs, a description of the work, legal basis, and a statement of good faith.
-We prioritize complete, precise notices.

 • Exact URLs/file IDs (no generic search queries).